OREGON TAI CHI WUSHU

 Is there sparring in Wushu?

 In Chinese Martial Arts there are sparring competitions, however, our Wushu classes do not introduce sparring until years of practice and students have displayed control, knowledge of applications and having respect for the art itself.
-We do not spar in Little Tiger classes.
 Martial art applications are taught throughout training so technique is learned correctly.